aditp928/clicky-game/README.md

 Utilizes React states to help with shuffle functionality in game.

-Practices the use of props and updating states.
+Practices the use of props and updating the state.

 ![UI](/images/ui.png)